-1. Pull the combination lap and shoulder belt from the retractor so that the shoulder belt portion of the safety belt crosses your shoulder and chest.

-2. Be sure the belt is not twisted.
-If the belt is twisted, remove the twist.

-3. Insert the belt tongue into the proper buckle for your seating position until you hear a snap and feel it latch.

-4. Make sure the tongue is securely fastened to the buckle by pulling on the tongue.
+- 1. Pull the combination lap and shoulder belt from the retractor so that the shoulder belt portion of the safety belt crosses your shoulder and chest. - 2.
+Be sure the belt is not twisted.
+If the belt is twisted, remove the twist. - 3.
+Insert the belt tongue into the proper buckle for your seating position until you hear a snap and feel it latch. - 4.
+Make sure the tongue is securely fastened to the buckle by pulling on the tongue.

+The lap belt should fit snugly and as low as possible around the hips, not across the waist.
-Front and rear seat occupants, including pregnant women,

-should wear safety belts for optimum protection in an accident.
+Front and rear seat occupants, including pregnant women, should wear safety belts for optimum protection in an accident.